 By that time Peale had established a museum of natural history in Philadelphia.
 He continued to paint portraits, although he turned the business of miniature painting over to James Peale and increasingly concentrated on natural history and the museum.
 Its collections, which he moved to Independence Hall in 1802, were primarily scientific and included the mastodon bones that he recovered from their New York burial place in 1801.
 Although he was a founder of the Pennsylvania Academy of the Fine Arts in 1805, he painted fewer and fewer portraits, primarily of close friends and family.
 One of his last works was his full-length self-portrait, The Artist in his Museum (1822; The Pennsylvania Academy of the Fine Arts).

 Peale's diaries and letters reveal his lifelong energy and curiosity.
 His painting style was a combination of close observation, invention, and a personal interest in his sitters' lives.
 His role as a painter and teacher was equal to his interests in natural science and invention.
 His Whig political views placed him at the center of the formation of the new American republic, a role unlike that of his contemporaries Benjamin West and John Singleton Copley.
 Peale died in Philadelphia in 1827.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Miller, Lillian B., Sidney Hart, Toby A. Appel, and David C. Ward, eds.
 The Selected Papers of Charles Willson Peale and His Family.
 3 vols. to date.
 New Haven and London, 1983-1991.